Renting an Apartment After Bankruptcy

 Most people have more success speaking with an individual property owner than a rental agent.
 Unlike rental agents who must follow the company's rental guidelines, the property owner of the home you want to rent might listen to your personal story and consider your unique situation.

 TIP: Landlords want tenants who pay consistently and use the property respectfully.
-Because of this, one way to get a landlord's attention is by providing multiple years of receipts showing timely payments at the same residence.
-This approach has proved successful, so it's worth giving it a try.
+One way to get a landlord's attention is to provide multiple years of receipts showing timely payments at the same residence.
+This approach has proved successful, so it's worth trying.

 Solid Employment History Will Help You Rent an Apartment After Bankruptcy